gravitational/teleport/rfd/0191-workload-id-config-ux.md

 4d.
 Issue workload identity credential, emit audit log.
 5. Return issued credentials to client.

-If, after evaluation of labels and rules, more than 10 WorkloadIdentity resources remain, the client should receive an error encouraging the user to leverage labels so that the set of returned WorkloadIdentity falls below this threshold.
+If, after evaluation of labels and rules, more than 20 WorkloadIdentity resources remain, the client should receive an error encouraging the user to leverage labels so that the set of returned WorkloadIdentity falls below this threshold.
 This limits the runaway resource consumption if there is a misconfiguration.

+For the initial release, this limit should be configurable via an environment variable, allowing this to be tuned without requiring a new release of Teleport should we discover a use-case that legitimately requires the issuance of a larger number of identities.

 ### Predicate Language